Connect with others who understand.

 • Around the groin

-Swollen lymph nodes, also called lymphadenopathy, occur during your body’s normal response to an infection or illness.
+Swollen lymph nodes (also called lymphadenopathy) happen during your body’s normal response to an infection or illness.
 There are two types of lymphadenopathy — localized and generalized.
-Localized lymphadenopathy is most common and usually occurs close to the site of the infection.
+Localized lymphadenopathy is most common and usually develops close to the site of the infection.
 Generalized lymphadenopathy involves two or more groups of lymph nodes and is usually caused by an illness that affects the whole body.

 Lymph nodes are made up of white blood cells called lymphocytes.
 An illness or infection can raise the number of lymphocytes in the lymph node and cause swelling and inflammation.
-When lymph nodes are swollen, you may notice tenderness or pain in that area, though sometimes they can be painless.
+When lymph nodes are swollen, you may notice tenderness or pain in that area, although they can also be painless.

 Infection